-This new interpretation of Romeo and Juliet was choreographed by Tony Adigun.
-Bettina John designed the costumes combining contemporary east London fashion with the Elizabethan style of Shakespeare’s time catapulting the play into the 21st century.
+This new interpretation of Romeo and Juliet choreographed by Tony Adigun and designed by Bettina John.
+Combining contemporary east London fashion with the Elizabethan style of Shakespeare’s time Bettina John catapults the aesthetic of the play into the 21st century.

 About this interpretation